ibm-cloud-docs/codeengine/eventing.md

 From this output, you can see that the destination application is `http://myapp.74c96c5f-f73a.svc.cluster.local`, the schedule is `0 0 * * *` (midnight), and the Ready state is `true`.

-### Creating a ping event for an app you haven't yet created
+### Creating a ping event for an app that doesn't exist yet
 {: #eventing-ping-new-app}

 You can also create a ping subscription to an application that is not yet created by using the `--force` option.
 Try creating a ping event for an app that doesn't exist yet, for example, called `myapp2`.